Configuring the Server Service

-- On the system toolbar of the Server Console, select Administration > Configuration > Service from the drop-down menu.
+- In the Server Console, point to Administration on the system toolbar, and then select Configuration > Service from the drop-down menu.
 Server displays the Service page.

 - In the Port text box, type an integer between 1024 and 65535 as the TCP port on which Logi Report Server listens.
 Usually the system reserves numbers less than 1024.
 Server uses 8888 as the default port.

 - In the Maximum Number of Handlers text box, type the maximum number of connection handlers.
 A connection is set up between the server-side and a client-side when a request from the client-side reaches the server.
 The maximum number of requests that can be handled depends on the maximum number of handlers.
 When there is a limit on the maximum number of connection handlers, if there are no free connection handlers available, a request from the client-side will be blocked.
 In which case, the request will either be handled after a connection handler has been set free or be refused when timeout occurs.
 A connection handler is set free after the server sends a response to a client request.

 - In the Maximum Number of Connections text box, type the maximum number of HTTP connections between the server-side and client-side.
 The maximum number of connections depends on the number of requests that can be handled.
 It should be larger than the maximum number of handlers.
 For example, if the maximum number of handlers is 10, and the maximum number of connections is 12, when the eleventh and twelfth requests come, they will be blocked until a handler has been set free.
 When the thirteenth request comes, it will be refused.